Jill Biden apologizes for saying Latinos 'unique' as tacos

 She also badly mispronounced "bodegas," small stores in urban areas typically specializing in Hispanic groceries.

-The National Association of Hispanic Journalists and others registered their offense on social media, with the journalists' organization tweeting that, “We are not tacos.”
+The National Association of Hispanic Journalists and others registered their offense on social media, with the journalists' organization tweeting, "We are not tacos."